BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### UIActivityView Share Sheet

 UIActivityView is the standard way of allowing users to share content from your app.
 A common use case is a user sharing a referral code, or a content URL with their friends.
-If you want to give your users a way of sharing content from your app, this is the simpelist way to implement Branch.
+If you want to give your users a way of sharing content from your app, this is the simplest way to implement Branch.

 Sample UIActivityView Share sheet:
 ![UIActivityView Share Sheet](https://s3-us-west-1.amazonaws.com/branchhost/iOSShareSheet.png )